-A SAN Volume Controller I/O group takes the storage that is presented to the SAN by the back-end controllers as MDisks and translates that storage into logical disks, known as VDisks, that are used by applications on the hosts.
+A SAN Volume Controller I/O group takes the storage that is presented to the SAN by the storage subsystems as MDisks and translates that storage into logical disks, known as VDisks, that are used by applications on the hosts.
 Each node must reside in only one I/O group and provide access to the VDisks in that I/O group.

 The SAN Volume Controller provides continuous operations and can also optimize the data path to ensure that performance levels are maintained.
-Ensure that you use the IBM TotalStorage Productivity Center for Disk and Replication tool to analyze the performance statistics.
-See the following IBM TotalStorage Productivity Center for Disk and Replication publications for more information: